 - Eligibility per channel of engagement -phone, email, etc.

 - Contract Duration

 A customer can have multiple entitlements and each entitlement can reference multiple cases.
-Entitlements can be made mandatory on Cases, to prevent any cases being handled out of contract.
+Entitlements can be made mandatory on Cases, to prevent any cases being handled out of the contract.

-Dynamics Customer Service has a native Knowledge Base Creation, Management and Publishing mechanism.
+Dynamics Customer Service has a native Knowledge Base Creation, Management, and Publishing mechanism.